 Generally speaking though, in Menorca you will probably still be experiencing fish and seafood at its best.
 We lived in Menorca for 2 years in the city of Ciutadella.
-If you get a chance to go I thoroughly reccommend the restaurant in the port called Cafe Balear.
-The ambience and the food is really excellent and the staff are very friendly.
+If you get a chance to go I thoroughly recommend the restaurant in the port called Cafe Balear.
+The ambience and the food are really excellent and the staff are very friendly.
 The ambience is also great.
 Famous people including Paul McCartney have been seen in this small but popular restaurant.

 Other famous foods from Menorca

 Caldereta de Langosta, seafood with peppers and herb-flavoured liqueur, or Arroz con Langosta.

 A true Menorcan gastronomic delight is the spiny lobster stew or the Perdiz Menorquina – partridge prepared in the island’s typical style.

 ‘Queso de Mahon’ is a cheese exported from the port of Mahon.
 It sticks out on cheese counters because of its heavy yellow wax seal.
 This cheese also has quite a strong and pungent taste.

 Mallorca offers a variety of clear soups with noodles, fish or meat, and vegetable sauces, including the dish ‘Tumbet’, made from sliced potatoes and eggplants covered with tomato sauce and peppers.

 Seafood lovers shouldn’t miss the ‘Cigala Mallorquina’– a species of prawn that only exists here.